 Multiword Expressions represent a core semantic issue that can be partially resolved by morphological or statistical clues.
-However, it often fails at capturing the underlying semantic notion of forming a new multiword expression, i.e., the meaning of the entire expression cannot be predicted by aggregating the meaning of its components.
-Our proposed approach aims to handle these drawbacks by considering individual senses induced by the components of an expression.
-This approach tries to cluster semantically related words present in the document.
-However, for a particular token present in the document, finding semantically similar words appeared in the corpus can be carried out by looking at the surroundings tokens and finding the synonymous entries of the surrounding words within a fixed context window.
-However in that case, a high number of occurrences of a particular token should be needed in a corpus in order to obtain statistically significant evidences.
-Therefore, in a medium-size corpus, it is hard to extract the cluster of synonyms.
+However, these clues are not sufficient for the present identification task.
+Our semantic clustering approach aims to handle this problem semantically.
+This clustering approach tries to cluster semantically related words present in the document.
+However, identifying semantically related words for a particular token can be carried out by looking at the surroundings tokens and finding the synonymous entries of the surrounding words within a fixed context window.
+But in that case, higher number of occurrences of a particular expression is essential because one or few occurrences of a particular word cannot explore its actual meaning.
+Therefore, in a mediumsize corpus, it is hard to extract the cluster of synonyms.
 Since the electronic resources such as newspapers, weblogs may not be present for all the languages and the presence of frequent MWEs in such contents are rare, we focus on extracting the MWEs only from the medium size crawled corpus.
-However, semantics of a word may be obtained by analyzing its similarity set called the synset that indeed expresses its meaning in different contexts.
-Therefore, semantic distance of two tokens in a phrase can be measured by comparing their synsets properly.
+However, semantics of a word may be obtained by analyzing its similarity set called the synset.
+Semantic distance of two tokens in a phrase can be measured by comparing their synsets.
 Higher value of the similarity between two sets indicates semantic closeness of two tokens to each other.

-For instance, let M1 and M2 be two components of a bigram < M1 M2 >.
+Let M1 and M2 be two components of a bigram <M1 M2>.
 For each component of the expression, semantically related words present in the documents are extracted by using the formatted Bengali monolingual dictionary (discussed in Section 6.1) and two separate clusters are formed for two tokens.
-Now, intersection of two clusters can be a suitable measure to judge the commonality of two components appeared in a bigram.
-Using these common elements, three different similarity measurements are proposed in our algorithm and the results are reported separately in Table 5 later.
+Intersection of two clusters indicates the commonality of two components present in a bigram.
+Using these common elements, three similarity measurements are proposed and the results are reported separately in Table 5 later.
 Finally, based on a predefined threshold, the candidate phrases were labeled as MWE or Non-MWE.